-Transfer More Heat
+Steam Boilers Transfer More Heat

 It is common to believe that steam systems are less efficient than hot water systems, but that is only mildly true.
 Optimized steam systems that are carefully maintained are only slightly less efficient than hot water heaters.
 The price to convert from a steam system to a hot water one is rarely justified by the efficiency improvements, and you would be better served by upgrading the existing steam system with a more efficient boiler and by enhancing insulation.